RamonaTipton/Project1-NewMexico/README.md

 The aim of this site is for users of all ages to get information about New Mexico and including places, sites and events in a clear, concise and structured format which is easy to navigate on all screen sizes and is accessible.

 ### Site Features
+While I did not wireframe this site due to time constraints, I tried to put in extra effort to research best practices on favicons, photo optimisation, selecting fonts and ensuring much of this was in place before beggining to code.
+I have a lot to learn on photo optimisation and color palattes but will be better prepared going forward.

 - #### Navigation Bar